What you should be aware of as a diver about Saba's diving, hiking, and flying.

 One of the more frequently asked questions divers have about Saba concerns the risks associated with diving, flying and hiking.
-For decades, divers have been flying to Saba from St. Maarten, conducting two-three dives and returning to St. Maarten the same day without any known cases of decompression sickness resulting directly from the short 12-minute Winair flight.
-This is due, in part, to the flight not exceeding an altitude of 2500 feet (and frequently much less) as well as its short duration.
-However, as you remember from your introductory scuba course, there is an increased risk associated with flying after diving.
+For decades, divers have been flying to Saba from St. Maarten, conducting two or three dives and returning to St. Maarten the same day without any known cases of decompression sickness resulting directly from the short 12-minute Winair flight.
+This is due, in part, to the flight not exceeding an altitude of 2000 feet (and frequently much less) as well as its short duration.
+However, as you remember from your scuba training, there is an increased risk associated with flying after diving.
 In particular, if you are planning to depart on an international flight from St. Maarten, you should adhere strictly to the guidelines of your certifying agency and allow sufficient time for off-gassing.
 DAN currently recommends 12+ hours after a single day of no-deco diving, 18+ hours after multiple days of no-deco diving and 24+ hours after a deco dive.

 As for divers visiting Saba, and wishing to hike Mt.
 Scenery, the determining factors should include:

 the extent of alcohol consumption for several days prior to climbing Mt.
 Scenery (contributing to bio-chemical imbalances and dehydration).

 the extent of smoking prior, during, and after climbing (contributing to impaired gas exchange in lung tissues).